Bournemouth, Poole & District Branch

 Branch Meeting.

-Minutes of the April 2024 branch meeting were read.
+Minutes of the September branch meeting/2024 AGM were available to view.

 Fear Naught